sawamur/buffered_job/README.md

 That must be bothering.
 To avoid sending too many mails to a receipient, you can merge multiple notificaiton messages into one another method (in this casse that would be sending method) .

-That mean, if a user get comment notification for her blog article.
+That mean, if a user gets a comment notification for her blog article as follows:

 ```
  @article = Article.create(:user => @user,:text => "my blog article here")
  c = @article.comments.create(:user => @jon, :text => "i love this article!")
- # if this invoke
  @user.notify(c)
- # send to email
 ```

-with this module
+Then.
+With this module,you can buffer `notify` method

 ```
  c1 = @article.comments.create(:user => @jon, :text => "i love this article!")
  c2 = @article.comments.create(:user => @ken, :text => "i hate this article!")
- # if this invoke

  @user.buffer.notify(c1)
  @user.buffer.notify(c2)
  # these two methods would be translated to